aloyetunde/HackBio_Coding_Internship/STAGE_0/README.md

 - The items in each string were accessed making use of their indexes and arranged making use of dashes snd strokes to achieve a tabular format.
 - The final step was to print (dataframe).

-Feel free to run the codes to replicate what we've done!😊
+Here's the link to our script, https://github.com/aloyetunde/HackBio_Coding_Internship/blob/main/STAGE_0/code.py, feel free to run the codes to replicate what we've done!😊

 ##Team Members: